 |AdditionalDataTaggingValue||When this parameter exists, the script adds another field to every log record, with the configured value, and the field name configured for the AdditionalDataTaggingName parameter.

 If the AdditionalDataTaggingName parameter is empty, but a value is configured, the default field name is DataTagging.

 Find the details for the WorkspaceID and WorkspaceKey parameters in Microsoft Sentinel:

 In Microsoft Sentinel, select Settings on the left, and then select the Workspace settings tab.

 Under Get started with Log Analytics > 1 Connect a data source, select Windows and Linux agents management.

 Find your workspace ID, primary key, and secondary key on the Windows servers tabs.

 Connect with the Log Analytics API

-You can stream events to Azure Sentinel by using the Log Analytics Data Collector API to call a RESTful endpoint directly.
+You can stream events to Microsoft Sentinel by using the Log Analytics Data Collector API to call a RESTful endpoint directly.